2nd Lt Alfred Quaisse Carroll, Jr.

 Lieutenant Alfred Q. Carroll continued to serve in the military after the war, including at the Fort Custer Separation Center.
 Some of his responsibilities included education and orientation of new civil air patrol cadets at Fort Custer.
 At the age of 49, Lt.
 Carroll passed away on August 4, 1969.
 His service to his nation spanned decades, beginning as a young man working in the United States Government Printing Office to his military service and his 10 months as a POW to his teaching the next generation of pilots.

-Learn more about the Tuskegee Airmen Prisoners of War
+Learn more about the 32 captured Tuskegee Airmen POWs

 - Researched and submitted by Nicholas Tenuto